williamouyang/okta.github.io/_source/_docs/api/resources/oidc.md

 temporarily_unavailable    | The server is temporarily unavailable, but should be able to process the request at a later time.    |
 invalid_request | The request is missing a necessary parameter or the parameter has an invalid value. |
-invalid_grant   | The specified grant is invalid, expired, revoked, or does not match the redirect URI used in the authorization request. invalid_token   | The provided access token is invalid. invalid_client  | The specified client id is invalid. access_denied   | The server denied the request.
+invalid_grant   | The specified grant is invalid, expired, revoked, or does not match the redirect URI used in the authorization request. invalid_token   | The provided Access Token is invalid. invalid_client  | The specified client id is invalid. access_denied   | The server denied the request.